AppsComTr/Spaceship/README.md

 - `Leave(gameData *socketapi.GameData, session Session, logger *Logger) error` method:

 	When users disconnect from the server or leave the game willingly, this method is called by Spaceship.
 According to game logic, developers can perform the necessary operations.

+- `Update(gameData *socketapi.GameData, session Session, metadata string, leaderboard *Leaderboard, notification *Notification, logger *Logger) (bool, error)` method:

+	This method is triggered by Spaceship when clients send data about the game if game mode is turn-based.
+This can be leaved empty for real time games.
+For example; if you design turn-based puzzle game, users data should be sent to the server by the client.
+When Spaceship receive this data, triggers relevant game controllers update method.
+In this way, any logic for designed game can be executed.

+	`metadata` contains data which is sent by the client.
+Developers should build their own game data structs and use any serialization methods that they want.
+Spaceship only accepts strings for metadata.
+For example; client send data after serialize game data to json string and can unmarshal it in update method.

+	Leaderboard module is also passed to this method.
+So, developers can update user scores according to their game play datas.

+	Also developers should decide if game is finished or not in this method and if game is completed, should return true.
+So Spaceship can understand that this game is completed and write this game's data to db to make it persistent.

+- `Loop(gameData *socketapi.GameData, queuedDatas []socketapi.GameUpdateQueue, leaderboard *Leaderboard, notification *Notification, logger *Logger) bool` method:

+	As stated above, this method is repeatedly triggered by Spaceship only when the game mode is real time with given interval.
+Metadata that comes from clients is passed to this method as array with keeping the arriving order.

 - `GetGameSpecs()` method: